-Methods
+2. Methods

-Data
+2.1 Data Preparation

 A DeepCrack dataset was utilized in this work to test the performance of the networks.
-The DeepCrack dataset is an opensource dataset published in This dataset consists of 537 RGB crack images with manually annotated segmentations.
+The DeepCrack dataset is an opensource dataset published in Github (https://github.com/yhlleo/DeepCrack).
+This dataset consists of 537 RGB crack images with manually annotated segmentations.
 The image has a resolution of 544 * 384 pixels .
 The images were divided into two subsets: 300 images for training and 237 images for testing.
-As we can see, the amount of images is not enough for a deep learning model. thus, image augmentation methods were applied to this dataset including traditional augmentation methods, DCGAN and cGAN.
-The number of the augmented images were shown in the table.
-Before importing to the U-Net structure, all the images would be reshaped to 256 * 256 pixels.
+As we can see, the amount of images is relatively for a deep learning training.
+Thus, image augmentation methods were applied to this dataset including traditional augmentation methods, DCGAN and cGAN.
+The number of the augmented images were shown in Table 1.
+Before importing to the Attunet structure, all the images including the crack image and its label, would be reshaped to 256 * 256 pixels.

+Table 1.
+The number of raw images in dataset and the generated images from augmentation methods